Robert Plomin: Career

 Plomin began his academic career at the University of Colorado Boulder, where he was a faculty member at the Institute for Behavioral Genetics and in the Department of Psychology from 1974 to 1986.

 From 1986 to 1994, Plomin served as Professor of Human Development at Pennsylvania State University, where he directed the Center for Developmental and Health Genetics and participated in the Intercollege Graduate Program in Genetics.
 In 1994, he was named an Evan Pugh Professor, the highest honor given to faculty at Penn State.

 In 1994, Plomin relocated to the United Kingdom and joined King’s College London as an MRC Research Professor in Behavioral Genetics.
 He founded the Social, Genetic and Developmental Psychiatry Centre (SGDP) at the Institute of Psychiatry, Psychology & Neuroscience.
 He served as Deputy Director (1994–2007), Director (2007–2010), and again as Deputy Director (2010–2020) of the Centre.

-At King’s College, Plomin led the Twins Early Development Study (TEDS).
-It was longitudinal project following over 15,000 pairs of twins born in the UK between 1994 and 1996.
+At King’s College, Plomin led the Twins Early Development Study (TEDS), a longitudinal project following over 15,000 pairs of twins born in the UK between 1994 and 1996.
 TEDS has been funded for a record 30 years by the UK Medical Research Council.